ryantate/clucille/README.md

 searches against.
 Anytime you call the search function without providing a default search field "_content" is used.

-This behavior can be disabled by binding `*content*` to false, you must then specify the default search field with every search invocation.
+This behavior can be disabled by rebinding `*content*` to false, you must then specify the default search field with every search invocation.